simplesurance/baur/README.md

                  environment variable.

 ## Examples
-- List all applications in the repository:
+- List all applications in the repository with their build status:
-  `baur ls`
+  `baur ls --build-status`
 - Build all applications, upload their artifacts and records the results:
   `baur build --upload all`
 - Show informations about an application called `currency-service`: